Accessibility Considerations for Online Teaching

 - Video: In your lectures, describe images and charts with greater detail, as if you were describing over the phone to someone.
 Turn off the default HD video in your Zoom settings to help those who might not have reliable bandwidth.
 Record your lectures so that students may review them when they are on a stable Internet connection.
 A recording also allows for captioning of your lecture.
 Contact the Office of Accessible Education (OAE) if there is an accommodation request.
 Students who used to sit in front of the class to lip read will now need captioning.

-- Material: Prepare your material in an accessible format.
+- Material: Prepare your material in an accessible format, to the extent possible.
 In addition to PDF files, provide the source files (e.g. docs or pptx).
 In a pinch, you or your student may use automated tools such as SCRIBE to convert your file into more accessible formats, but always check the converted file to verify the results.
-Contact OAE to get help with accessible text conversion if you have to convert a complex file.
+The OAE can help to convert complex files if a student requires them as part of an accommodation.

 - Class activities and interactions: Consider alternatives such as online discussions in Canvas, or small group discussions with report-backs.
 Let each group decide on the best format for them.
 Rather than sharing back to the class live, assigning it as homework due by the end of week will also provide flexibility for students when learning asynchronously.